influxdata/telegraf/plugins/inputs/vsphere/README.md

     "storageAdapter.write.average",
     "sys.uptime.latest",
   ]
+  ## Only consider IPv4 addresses when trying to map NICs to IP addresses.
+  # ipv4_only = true

   # host_metric_exclude = [] ## Nothing excluded by default
   # host_instances = true ## true by default